-13-Year-Old Boy Arrested After Girl Stabbed At Rockport Middle School
+13-Year-Old Boy Arrested After Girl Stabbed Inside Rockport Middle School

-ROCKPORT (CBS) – A 13-year-old boy was arrested after he allegedly stabbed a female classmate outside of Rockport Middle School Monday morning before classes started.
+ROCKPORT (CBS) – A 13-year-old boy was arrested after he allegedly stabbed a female classmate inside Rockport Middle School Monday morning before classes started.

 It happened at 7:30 a.m. on Jerdens Lane.
 The girl was taken to the hospital with serious but non-life threatening injuries.